© Maggie Kilbey & Marcel Glover 2026

 Barrel Organs in English Parish Churches

-Restored and repaired by John Budgen in 1963.
+The mahogany and softwood Gothic case has three flats of gold painted dummy pipes (3-11-3) backed with blue cloth.
+Stop list: Open Diapason, Principal, Fifteenth.
+Restored and repaired by John Budgen & Carl Leonard in 1963.
 Tunes recorded in 2001.
-Three green barrels x 10 tunes in a frame, the original tunelist is pasted inside the case.
+Three green barrels x 10 tunes in a revolving frame, the original tunelist is pasted inside the case.
 There is no mechanical tune indicator.
 Pasted to the windchest is a print of the mechanism of this organ with faded handwritten instructions for changing the tune.
 Several tunes on barrel 3 have been repinned.

 BARREL 1 GREEN